evennia/evennia/docs/source/Contribs/XYZGrid.md

 Below is the default map legend.
 The `symbol` is what should be put in the Map string.
 It must always be a single character.
 The `display-symbol` is what is actually visualized when displaying the map to players in-game.
-This could have colors etc. All classes are found in `evennia.contrib.xyzgrid.xymap_legend` and their names are included to make it easy to know what to override.
+This could have colors etc. All classes are found in `evennia.contrib.grid.xyzgrid.xymap_legend` and their names are included to make it easy to know what to override.

 ```{eval-rst}